physcodestyle/official-website/src/content/news/2018-12-23-specialnost-perevodchik.en.md

+---
+language: 'en'
+date: 1545523200
+filename: 'specialnost-perevodchik'
+type: 'news'
+aim: 'all'
+title: 'Second degree-translator in the field of professional communication' 'description: 'Second education in the specialty-translator in the field of professional communication' 'images:
+  - src: '/images/specialnost-perevodchik.jpg'
+    alt: 'Translator in professional communication'
+    type: 'image'
+updatedAt: 1568360578
+materialType: 'news'
+---
 The Department of translation theory and intercultural communication offers a second education in the specialty — “translator in the field of professional communication”.

 Graduates will receive a state diploma.
 The new specialty will complement your profession and will allow you to teach English in schools and universities.